 Instructor Matthew Stephens is energetic, interacting with an unseen classroom of students for each grade level.
 He continually works on a whiteboard while teaching.
 DVD lessons vary in length depending upon the topic to be covered.
-Students first look at the lesson's workbook assignment (in downloadable PDF files), then watch a segment on the DVD.
+Students first look at the lesson's workbook assignment (in your choice of either the print workbook or downloadable PDF files), then watch a segment on the DVD.
 Afterward, they read through and complete the workbook pages for that lesson.
 There is often a significant amount of instructional material on the worksheets, especially at older levels, so no textbook is needed.
 Sometimes students will watch a DVD lesson then work on workbook assignments for one, two, or three days, but generally video and worksheet assignments are completed the same day.

 While most of the teaching is done for you via the DVDs, some parent interaction will be necessary, especially for younger children.
 Answer keys are at the end of the set of worksheets for the younger levels.